Application Parameters

 Protocols per Application Type

-- Web Applications — HTTP, HTTPS, SaaS, Link
+• Web Applications — HTTP, HTTPS, SaaS, Link

-- Networks — TCP, SSH Tunnel, Network
+• Networks — TCP, SSH Tunnel, Network

-- Servers — RDP, SSH, VNC, TELNET
+• Servers — RDP, SSH, VNC, TELNET

-- Databases — PSQL
+• Databases — PSQL

-- Files — SMB
+• Files — SMB

 Visible

-- If disabled, the application remains published and accessible but is hidden from the portal.
+When enabled, the application appears in the end-user Applications Portal.
+When disabled, the application remains published and accessible but is hidden from the portal.

-- Published app points to
+• Published application points to www.cnn.com

 Internal Address/URL

 Enter the internal IP address or URL of the server hosting the application.
-This must be accessible from the IDAC.
+This address must be accessible from the IDAC.

 Site

-) and/or a network address in CIDR notation. - The site is auto-selected based on the Internal Address/URL.
+When creating a site, configure a DNS suffix (for example, example.com) or a network address in CIDR notation.
+The site is auto-selected based on the Internal Address/URL.

-- Select a specific site to publish only from its IDAC.
+• Select a specific site to publish only from its IDAC

-- Select All sites to publish across all current and future IDACs.
+• Select All sites to publish across all current and future IDACs

 Subdomain

-Enter a subdomain (prefix) to form the public URL that users connect to.
+Enter a subdomain prefix to form the public URL that users connect to.

 Example:

-web
+• Subdomain: web

-domain.cyolo.io
+• Domain: domain.cyolo.io

-- Resulting URL:
+• Resulting URL: web.domain.cyolo.io

 Domain